Mythology of Oceania: Micronesia

 Micronesia makes up more than 2,000 Pacific Islands in relation to Hawaii and the Philippines.
 Each island has its own world of low coral atolls, and the people Indigenous to those regions used them for their benefits.
 Established trading networks developed over the years through the western edge of those islands, bringing a way of life for the islanders.
 Some of the lands in those areas include Palau, Guam, the Northern Mariana Islands, the Federal States of Micronesia, and many more.

 The Mariana Islands became colonized in 1668 by a Portuguese explorer named Ferdinand Magellan; this act of colonization was the first in the area, and soon after, Spain colonized the entire island chain.
 However, this wasn’t without repercussions.
 The Chamorro people (native to the Marianas) fought back against the Spanish.
 This turned into a decades long conflict that ultimately ended with the mass-killing of the Chamorro people, turning the population from 100,000 to 4,000.

 Over the years, more fights for ownership of the Micronesian islands spread far and wide.
 Various places were taken under European control, Native peoples were displaced, and more violence ensued.
-It was only in the 1960’s when the effort for decolonization began; the island of Nauru was the first to break free.
+It was only in the 1960s when the effort for decolonization began; the island of Nauru was the first to break free.

 Throughout all of the battles and conflicts many native languages, stories, myths, and cultures prevailed in the face of adversity.
 The people of Micronesia continued to believe in their gods and stories, such as the various creator-gods.
 One of note is the creator-god Loa, who reigns over the Marshall Islands.
 It is said that the first man and woman, Wulleb and Limdunanij, came from his leg.

 Micronesia is similar to Australia in that it lacks detailed creations and instead focuses on smaller stories such as the sun, moon, and certain cultural practices.